Albert-silva/Escola-de-Aprendizes/README.md

 ```
 ## Running

-Access the `db` folder and execute `setup.sql` file in your database.
+Access the `db` folder and execute `codigodb` file in your database.

 then, running in command line: